Culture of Oceania: Papua

-The native Papuan people has a distinct culture and traditions that cannot be found in other parts of Indonesia.
+The native Papuan people have a distinct culture and traditions that cannot be found in other parts of Indonesia.
 Coastal Papuans are usually more willing to accept modern influence into their daily lives, which in turn diminishes their original culture and traditions.
-Meanwhile, most inland Papuans still preserves their original culture and traditions, although their way of life over the past century are tied to the encroachment of modernity and globalization.
+Meanwhile, most inland Papuans still preserve their original culture and traditions, although their way of life over the past century are tied to the encroachment of modernity and globalization.
 Each Papuan tribe usually practices their own tradition and culture, which may differ greatly from one tribe to another.

 One of the most well-known Papuan tradition is the stone burning tradition (Indonesian: Tradisi Bakar Batu), which is practiced by most Papuan tribes in the province.
 The stone burning tradition is an important tradition for all indigenous Papuans.
 For them, is a form of gratitude and a gathering place between residents of the village.
 This tradition is usually held when there are births, traditional marriages, the coronation of tribal chiefs, and the gathering of soldiers.
 It is usually carried out by indigenous Papuan people who live in the interior, such as in the Baliem Valley, Panaiai, Nabire, Pegunungan Bintang, and others. other.
 The name of this tradition varies in each region.
 In Paniai, the stone burning tradition is called Gapiia.
 Meanwhile, in Wamena it is called Kit Oba Isogoa, while in Jayawijaya it is called Barapen.
 It is called the stone burning tradition because the stone is actually burned until it is hot.
 The function of the hot stone is to cook meat, Sweet potatoes, and vegetables on the basis of banana leaves which will be eaten by all residents at the ongoing event.
 In some remote Papuan communities who are Muslim or when welcoming Muslim guests, pork can be replaced with chicken or beef or mutton or can be cooked separately with pork.
 This is, for example, practiced by the Walesi community in Jayawijaya Regency to welcome the holy month of Ramadan.